-Adhesives are available as a paste, gel, powder or pad.
+Denture fixatives are available as a paste, gel, powder, or pad.
 You may need to try different types to find the one that works best for you.

 Is It Safe To Use Denture Adhesive?

-Denture adhesives are a safe and easy solution to keeping false teeth firmly held in place.
-However, they are specifically designed for use on new and proper fitting dentures.
-Using denture adhesives on old or poorly fitting false teeth can irritate gums and soft tissue.
+Denture adhesives are a safe and easy solution to keeping dentures firmly held in place.
+However, they are specifically designed for use on new and properly fitting dentures.
+Using denture adhesives on old or poorly fitting dentures can irritate gums and soft tissue.

 Also, using a denture adhesive in moderation is safe.
-You should not have to reapply adhesive again during the day.
+You should not have to reapply the adhesive multiple times during the day.
 If you require several applications daily this means the dentures are either in need of relining to improve their fit or that they should be replaced.

 Denture Adhesive Side Effects

-In order to avoid these side effects, always opt for adhesives for your false teeth that are zinc free.
+In order to avoid these side effects, always opt for adhesives for your dentures that are zinc-free.